NicolasFlamel1/MWC-Pay/README.md

 MWC Pay consists of the following components:
 * Wallet: The wallet that receives payments.
-* Expired monitor: Monitors when payments are expired.
 * Tor proxy: The proxy that's used to route all node traffic and price requests.
-* Price: Used to determine the current price of MimbleWimble Coin.
 * Validation node: Used to determines when payments are completed and confirmed.
 * Private server: Provides the APIs to create payments, check the status of payments, and get the current price of MimbleWimble Coin.
 * Public server: Provides the APIs to received payments.